DiegoBriaares/Locju/README.md

 <a name="installation"><h3>Installation</h3></a>
 <ol>
-<li>Download this repository or from here: https://drive.google.com/file/d/1z7bUH-hIEbinCTq9J7nut2YLi9H-ckYM/view?usp=sharing</li>
+<li>Download this repository or directly from here: https://drive.google.com/file/d/1z7bUH-hIEbinCTq9J7nut2YLi9H-ckYM/view?usp=sharing</li>
 <li>Put Locju folder inside <b>C:\</b>.
 So you will have a <b>C:\Locju\</b> Directory.</li>
 <li>Add <b>C:\Locju\</b> to your path environment variables, you can do this as follows:
     <ol>